-4.3.1 Definition of ‘consultation’
+5.3.1 Definition of ‘consultation’

-In practical terms, consultation in this context describes a clinical activity, which seeks to engage family/whānau in a therapeutic process.
-Consultation is a two-way ongoing process.
+In practical terms, consultation in this context describes engagement between the health professional, responsible clinician (and clinical team) and patient’s or proposed patient’s family and whānau in a therapeutic process.
+Consultation is a two-way ongoing process, and ‘should not be limited to achieving formal obligations.’

 Consultation does not require the parties to agree and does not require negotiations towards agreement.
 However, negotiations and agreement might occur as the tendency in consultation is for the parties to work towards consensus.